Generate Your Own Power Kentucky

 Our customers are continually looking for ways to generate their own electricity to supplement the supply they get from our company, offset their power bills and help the environment.
 Whether you’re thinking about producing solar, wind or another type of energy, there are some points to consider as you begin the planning process.

 Types of Power

 Solar, wind, biomass and more – the options for generating your own power may seem endless.
 And certain types of power may be more conducive to your geographical location and the characteristics of your property.
 The U.S. Department of Energy offers in-depth information on a variety of renewable energy sources.

 Learn more about solar, wind and biomass.

 The U.S. Department of Energy funds the Database of State Incentives for Renewables & Efficiency (DSIRE), a comprehensive source of information on state, local, utility and federal incentives and policies that promote renewable energy and energy efficiency.
 In addition, Duke Energy offers customers incentives for energy efficiency upgrades through the Smart $aver Incentive program (Business; Large Business).
-And here are some calculators to help you determine the cost-benefit of owning your own system.

 Meet energy goals by improving your efficiency

 Often times, as customers learn more about generating their own power, they realize that it’s not really a feasible option.
 Keep in mind that we offer many other programs that can help you conserve energy, save money and help the environment.